 DEBS 2026: Call for Challenges

 Since 2011, the DEBS Grand Challenge has anchored the community’s benchmarking culture with yearly, data-backed problems.
-The Challenge has spanned multiple domains, social games, manufacturing equipment, soccer monitoring, smart homes, taxi trips, social networks, RDF, maritime transportation with ML, LiDAR, NILM, AQI, market data, and HDD telemetry, while holding evaluation steady on correctness, throughput, and latency.
+The Challenge has spanned multiple domains, including social games, manufacturing equipment, soccer monitoring, smart homes, taxi trips, social networks, RDF, maritime transportation with ML, LiDAR, NILM, AQI, market data, and HDD telemetry, while holding evaluation steady on correctness, throughput, and latency.
 Some challenges (e.g., the 2015 taxi trips) became de facto benchmarks, pushing stream processing beyond the DEBS limits.
-This year, we propose an alternative format: a “Call for Challenges” that invites companies to contribute well-specified, evaluable problems backed by representative datasets or secure access.

 Why should a company participate?
 The pitch for your boss/CEO